rajeshgalla/ChatApplication/README.md

 Two child threads(of the thread accepting requests) are created for sending/receiving text from a client

 The Client sends a request to server o connect.
-Then it will send/receive text to/server through two threads.
+Then it will send/receive text to/from server through two threads.

-The connection is left open between the server/client as soon as they are connected.
+The connection is left open between the server/client from the time they are connected.